praveens-git-bit/techconnect/exercise2.md

-### Exercise 2: Azure Databricks integration with Fabric: DLT Pipelines, Unity Catalog (Data governance), Mirrored Azure Databricks Catalog
+### Exercise 2: Azure Databricks integration with Fabric: DLT Pipelines, Unity Catalog (Data governance), and Mirrored Azure Databricks Catalog

 This exercise shows how Microsoft Fabric with Databricks enabled Contoso to solve their integration challenges.
 The acquired company, Litware Inc., was already using Databricks heavily and they stored their churn and sales data in ADLS Gen2.
 We’ll see how Unity Catalog benefited Contoso’s data architects so they could quickly get up to speed on all Litware Inc.’s data.